The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 string

-The name of the database to use if this Dev Service supports overriding it.
+The database name to use if this Dev Service supports overriding it.

 string